 In this area that was previously thick wooded brush, there will ultimately be walkways, a connection with the covered bridge, a connection with the trail to Six Acre Wood Park, areas for friends to gatherer, nature areas, manicured open spaces, entry features, and a gated parking area that will be locked when the park is closed.
 The parking lot will not only serve the passive park, but will also, for the first time, provide parking that can be used for visitors to Covered Bridge Park and those who access the pathway that connects to Six Acre Wood Park.

-The City of Parkland has a conceptual design for this passive park as depicted by the renderings on this page.
-The concept has evolved as the City has received feedback from residents.
-This park is proposed to not have bathrooms or lights and would be open only sunrise to sunset.
-It would have a small, gated parking area accommodating approximately 10 vehicles.
+The City of Parkland (City) had a conceptual design which evolved as the City received feedback from residents and the actual design is currently underway.
+The renderings on this page represent a close approximation of what the park will look like.
+The park will not have bathrooms or lights and will be open only sunrise to sunset.
+It will have a small, gated parking area accommodating approximately 10 vehicles.
+Construction of this park is scheduled to begin approximately in the Spring of 2021.